CyclopsUNAM/Cyclops/README.md

 ## Methodology

 The project is divided into:
 - spider.
+Inside spider we have spider.py and constellations.json
 - processing.
+Inside processing we have processing.py
 - database.
+Inside the database we have init.txt

 ### Part_I._Data_Collection